Regulations Graduate Studies 2016–2017

 - Low QPA.
-A student put on probation for low QPA must raise his or her cumulative QPA to 3.0 or above by the time twelve additional credits of graduate work are completed.
+A student put on probation for low QPA must raise his or her cumulative QPA to 3.0 or above within two regular semesters.

 - Incomplete work.
 A student put on probation for incomplete work must complete nine additional credits of prescribed graduate study at a rate satisfactory to his or her advisor.

 - Lack of satisfactory progress.
 A student put on probation for lack of satisfactory progress must complete additional work at the rate prescribed in the letter informing the student that he or she was placed on probation.

 A student interested in earning the PhD must be admitted into that program.
 Master's students interested in the PhD program are encouraged to take the preliminary exams.

 All students seeking the PhD degree in the CSD must engage in a minimum of one term of full time graduate study by the end of the term in which the comprehensive examination (see Section 3.5) is taken.

 The PhD degree requires 72 credits of formal course work, independent study, directed study, and/or dissertation research.